PatCapon39/nextflow-seqera/main/access-models.md

 > **Important:**
 > This mode allows the first year of use for service exploration and utilisation without any cost.

-> **After one year from onboarding, the usage of the service by a large-scale research organisation incurs an annual licence fee that needs to be paid by the organisation**.
+> **One year after onboarding, the usage of the service by a large-scale research organisation incurs an annual licence fee that needs to be paid by the organisation**.

 > **Important:**
 > Please reach out to Australian BioCommons if you plan to create a new organisation: <seqera@biocommons.org.au>